-Recently Adopted/Issued Accounting Pronouncements - All new and recently issued, but not yet effective, accounting pronouncements have been deemed to be not relevant to the Company and therefore are not expected to have a material impact once adopted.
+All other new and recently issued, but not yet effective, accounting pronouncements have been deemed to be not relevant to the Company and therefore are not expected to have any impact once adopted.

 3. SEGMENT INFORMATION AND GEOGRAPHIC DATA

 The Company reports segment information based on the "management" approach.
 The management approach designates the internal reporting used by management for making decisions and assessing performance as the source of the Company's operating and reportable segments.